OttieOtter

 Old Ore Road

-It was too early to call it a day, but the 105 degree temperature made it too hot to hike.
-We drove back to Panther Junction to shop for souvenirs in the park's air conditioned store and asked the rangers if there was a scenic drive or something cool we could do to finish up the day.
-They suggested a slow drive down Old Ore road, to take in the desert scenery.
+It was too early to call it a day, but the 105-degree temperature made it too hot to hike.
+We drove back to Panther Junction to shop for souvenirs in the park's air-conditioned store and asked the rangers if there was a scenic drive or something cool we could do to finish the day.
+They suggested a slow drive down Old Ore Road to explore the desert scenery.

-Old Ore road was long and rough.
-We drove for about an hour one-way into the scorched desert.
-Numerous potholes kept us from driving faster than a slow crawl.
-We hadn't seen any other humans since embarking on this excursion and began to get worried about breaking down in the middle of nowhere, so we decided to head back.
-Gravel was banked up on the sides of the one-lane road and made finding a place to turn around difficult.
-We finally found a spot wide enough for a multi-point-turn, and began our slow journey back to the main road.
+Old Ore Road was long and rough.
+We drove about an hour on a oneway road into the scorched desert.
+Pothole after pothole kept us from any progress short of a slow crawl.
+We hadn't seen anyone since embarking on this excursion and got worried about breaking down in the middle of nowhere, so we decided to head back.
+Banks of gravel guarded both sides of the narrow one-lane road; finding a place to turn around was difficult.
+We finally found a spot wide enough for a multi-point turn and began our slow journey back to the main road.

 Old Ore Road - Big Bend National Park